shiyis/nlpwme/modules/1a-nn.md

 Traditional attempts to understand the meaning of natural language utterances have typically divided the problem into two parts:

 ```
-(1) how can the meanings of words characterized.
+(1) how can the meanings of words be characterized.
 (2) how are word meaning combined to yield sentence meaning.
 ```